rodrigoncalves/bltm-token-swap/README.md

 1. Click **Save**
 1. Import **USDC and BLTM** manually using deployed addresses (see below)

-#### 7. Rename .env.example to .env and fill in the required fields
+#### 8. Rename .env.template to .env and fill in the required fields

 ## Approach and Challenges